Waters of the United States

 Why Does It Matter to our Producers?

-The federal Clean Water Act (CWA) protects the nation’s “navigable” waters, their tributaries, and adjacent water bodies that are hydrologically connected to them.
-The EPA and the U.S. Army Corps of Engineers issued a rule that expands their authority over various waters by redefining WOTUS to include many farm fields and farm ditches, which could affect farmers’ ability to use their lands.
+The federal Clean Water Act (CWA) is the primary statute protecting the nation’s surface waters.
+Its reach historically was limited to navigable waters, their tributaries and adjacent water bodies that are hydrologically connected to or that otherwise affect navigable waters.
+The law’s jurisdiction is split between the U.S. Environmental Protection Agency and the U.S. Army Corps of Engineers, which have sought to substantially increase their authority by redefining WOTUS to include many farm fields and farm ditches.
+That expanded jurisdiction could have a negative impact on many agricultural practices.

 What is NPPC’s position?